Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

         camera.CaptureCompleted += CaptureCompletedEventHandler;
         ```

-## Setting the display for the camera preview
+## Set the display for the camera preview

 Before displaying the camera preview on the screen, check the camera display settings.
 You can use the default display settings provided by the camera framework, or you can customize the display settings to meet your needs.